ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 #### (c) Modeling and analysis of the PIII building

-One floor of the IST PIII building is modelled using the first floor floor plan.
-(Dr Wiegand and several of the labs are according to my model on forst floor for the time being.)
+One floor of the IST PIII building is modelled using the plan for the first floor and modify its content to facilitate Dr Wiegand and several of the labs from the second floor.
+The scenario is to test the pedestrian flow and focus on heavy traffic areas as well as areas that have indirect access from the hallways.
+Such areas are Labs 2, 3, 4 and 5.
+A pedestrian can only get to lab2 via lab 1.
+Lab 3 can only get accessed through lab 1 and 2.
+Lab 4 and 5 can only get accessed through lab 3.
+Of the labs, only the 3D lab has direct access from the hall way.

+The scenario is analysed by steady flow of pedestrians entering and exiting the area to observe any hotspots, some utilization statistics as well as an evacuation simulation.

 ![IST PIII Floor plan](part2_c_2.PNG)

 And Dr. Wegand is, according to the density map, close to the hottest spot (printer or coffe machine?).
-The floor plan is further detailed with six labs located on my version of this floor, L1 - L5 and the 3d Print lab.
+The floor plan is further detailed with six labs located on my version of this floor, L1 - L5 and the 3D Print lab.
 Lab 1 leas to lab 2 and lab 2 leads to lab 3.
-Lab 4 and 5 are only accessible through lab 5.
+Lab 4 and 5 are only accessible through lab 3.
 The 3D lab is acceccible from the corridor.
 With 100 people entering the floor per hour uniformly distributed, there are two hot spots identified, one in the narrower part of the hallway outside lab1 enterance, not too far from Dr. Wiegand's office, and the other is closer to the exit, ref. figure below.
 Looking closer at the floor plan, the hallway is ratehr narrow in that first hot spot area and pedestrians get "tricked into the small office next to the hallway.

 ![Entrance to PIII of 100 people per min, density map ](part2_c_4.PNG)